 The evaluation of these issues led to updating the City's Grant Policies in 2018.
 The City now balances the funding of subrecipients with providing direct programming in order to reach community goals.
 Instead of funding many small grants, the City's most recent Annual Action Plans have focused on fewer goals.
 This narrowed funding approach is intended to make a greater impact by allocating greater funding amounts to a smaller number of projects annually.
-Additionally, the City had moved to a year - round application process that has posed issues in meeting timely expenditure of funding for CDBG.
-As a result, the City has made the change this year to return to an annual grant application cycle for CDBG funded projects.
-These updated policies and procedures will be implemented in Program Year 2023.
+Additionally, the City will move to a quarterly application cycle for PY 2024.